-Terri Ludwig - Incoming President of Philanthropy
+Terri Ludwig - President of Philanthropy

 Terri has three decades of experience leading cross-sector solutions that tackle some of society’s toughest challenges.
-In her role as chief executive officer of Enterprise Community Partners, Terri has focused on improving communities and people’s lives nationwide by making well-designed homes affordable.
-By developing impact measures and scaling results, Terri has helped to ensure that Enterprise’s best programs, capital, and policy solutions reach the communities that need them most.
-Terri has grown Enterprise to a 1,200-person national organization with 11 regional offices and a presence in every state.
-Under her leadership, Enterprise’s impact has increased exponentially through the development of critical cross-sector partnerships, integrating housing services with health care, transit, education, and other efforts that can improve lives.
+In her role as chief executive officer of Enterprise Community Partners, Terri focused on improving communities and people’s lives nationwide by making well-designed homes affordable.
+By developing impact measures and scaling results, Terri helped to ensure that Enterprise’s best programs, capital, and policy solutions reach the communities that need them most.
+Terri grew Enterprise to a 1,200-person national organization with 11 regional offices and a presence in every state.
+Under her leadership, Enterprise’s impact increased exponentially through the development of critical cross-sector partnerships, integrating housing services with health care, transit, education, and other efforts that can improve lives.

 Prior to her tenure at Enterprise, Terri was President, CEO, and Chairman of Merrill Lynch Community Development Co., where she built and led the strategy for the company’s community reinvestment activities.
 Terri started her career at Merrill Lynch, and she has held leadership positions at Credit Suisse First Boston and the nonprofit Accion New York.
 Terri has shaped positive business and social outcomes on the executive and advisory boards of organizations like the New York City Energy Efficiency Corporation, National Community Stabilization Trust, Morgan Stanley, Goldman Sachs, and Bank of America.
 She was also a presidential appointee to the U.S. Department of the Treasury’s Advisory Board for Community Development Financial Institutions.